fuzziqersoftware/newserv/README.md

 # Compatibility

-newserv supports all known versions of PSO, including development prototypes.
+newserv supports all known versions of PSO, including various development prototypes.
 This table lists all versions that newserv supports.
 (NTE stands for Network Trial Edition; the GameCube beta versions were called Trial Edition instead, but we use the NTE abbreviation anyway for consistency.)

 | Version         | Lobbies  | Games    | Proxy    |
 |-----------------|----------|----------|----------|